fegarciatejada/Le-NetTrafficSign/README.md

 ## Step 0: Problem Statement

-In this project, we aim to classify images of traffic signs using a deep learning model.
+In this project, I aimmed to classify images of traffic signs using a deep learning model.
 The dataset contains images categorized into 43 different classes of traffic signs.
 The goal is to train a deep network, specifically using the Le-Net architecture, to accurately classify these images.

 ### Classes Include: